Fates-List/lynx/api-docs/privacy.md

 <blockquote class="quote">

-### Server Listing
+### Fates List Helper

-We log all interactions to console.
+We log all interactions with Fates List Heloer *temporarily* to console.
 Note that these logs are *private*, not permanently stored and are only used for debugging purposes.

 </blockquote>